MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-managing-projects-with-jobs.md

 2. Select any of the planning lines that have been invoiced, and then choose the **Sales Invoice/Credit Memo** action.
 3. In the **Job Invoices** page, choose the **Open Sales Invoice/Credit Memo** action.

- Tricia has a question about the prices, costs, and profits that are relevant to this particular job, so she accesses that information in the **Statistics** page.
+ Tricia has a question about the prices, costs, and profits that are relevant to this particular job, so she accesses that information on the **Statistics** page.

 ### To open the Statistics page